mastercomfig/mastercomfig/dev/README.md

 ### Autoexecs

-The packaging script for autoexecs is used to create combinations of the default comfig with some presets and addons for use on cfg.tf.
+The packaging script for autoexecs is used to create combinations of the comfig with some presets and addons for use on cfg.tf.

 This requires `dos2unix` to be installed to convert the CRLF line endings to LF for cfg.tf.